developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-8/guide/settings/index.md

 <br>

 #### Add-on dictionaries
-Add-on dictionaries contain predefined word corrections and suggested words for each language installed on the device. <!--As Enterprise Keyboard is used, it stores new words and patterns of frequently used words and phrases so that its word suggestions can improve over time.Those words and patterns are appended to the Add-on dictionaries according to language in use by the keyboard at the time the pattern was identified. -->From this panel, user actions are limited to viewing the list of installed Add-on dictionaries and deleting/reinstalling them.
+Add-on dictionaries contain predefined word corrections for each language installed on the device. <!--As Enterprise Keyboard is used, it stores new words and patterns of frequently used words and phrases so that its word suggestions can improve over time.Those words and patterns are appended to the Add-on dictionaries according to language in use by the keyboard at the time the pattern was identified. -->From this panel, user actions are limited to viewing the list of installed Add-on dictionaries and deleting/reinstalling them.
 No further actions are permitted.

 <img alt="" style="height:350px" src="pref_dic_addon_1.png"/>
 <!--